 - Mavlink Signing: Allows you to setup secure communications with the vehicle.

 - Mavlink mirror: allows you to forward the MAVLink traffic to another network connected location for monitoring.
 Also see MAVProxy Forwarding for another method.

 - NMEA: Output the vehicle location as a NMEA GPS string over the network or to a COM port

 - Follow Me: If using an attached NEMA mode gps on a COM port to establish the MP GPS location, can send Guided Mode waypoints to the vehicle to follow the GCS.

 - Param Gen: Regenerates Mission Planners parameter list.
 Occasionally required if new firmware parameters are not being displayed.

 - Moving Base: if NMEA GPS is attaced to PC, shows PCs location as moving on the map display

 - Anon Log: Allows you to hide your location when sharing log files by creating a version with scrambled locations

 - FFT: Plot an FFT from a log that has IMU batch sampling enabled.
-See Managing Gyro Noise with the Static Notch and Dynamic Harmonic Notch Filters for an example of its use.
+See Managing Gyro Noise with the Dynamic Harmonic Notch Filters for an example of its use.